sakaki-/gentoo-on-rpi-64bit/README.md

 * default user **demouser**, password **raspberrypi64**;
 * **root** user password also **raspberrypi64**.

+> Hint: you can use the bundled tool `nmtui` to easily establish a WiFi network connection from the command line.

 ## <a id="booting"></a>Booting!

 Begin with your RPi4 (or RPi3) powered off.
 Remove the current (Raspbian or other) microSD card from the board (if fitted), and store it somewhere safe.